SFB-ELAINE/OSS-DBSv2/docs/index.rst

 =========
 Overview
 =========
-Deep Brain Stimulation} (DBS) is a widely used treatment for several motor and non-motor disorders.
+Deep Brain Stimulation (DBS) is a widely used treatment for several motor and non-motor disorders.
 Since the mechanism of action are not fully understood, computational models help us to predict the outcome of different treatments and optimize them.

 OSS-DBS is a comprehensive tool to performe several DBS specific studies for humans, but also for animal studies in a highly automated workflow.
-Therefore, the user can provide data like MRI and DTI data or selcet predefined datasets from the libary.
+Therefore, the user can provide data like MRI and DTI data or use the data from the example files.
-Also, the DBS electrodes can be selected from a predefined database which contains the most common electrode types, but could also be added manually.
+Further, there is a set of predifined DBS electrodes which contains the most common electrode types, but you can add addidtional electrodes easily.

-The software performs calculations of the electric field within the inhomogenius and anisotropic brain tissue based on the given inputs.
+The software performs calculations of the electric field within the inhomogenius and anisotropic brain tissue based on the given data and parameters.

-Further, the activation of automaticly generated axons is clculated to estimate a volume of activated tissue (VAT) or specific realistic fiber tracts can be loaded to performe detailed pathway activation modeling (PAM).
+In the steps of postprocessing the software calculates the volume of activated tissue (VAT) or the activation of specific axons and realistic fiber tracts to performe detailed pathway activation modeling (PAM).

-A detailed overview over the implemented concepts can be find in the specific sections of this documentation.
+A detailed overview over the implemented concepts can be find in the related sections of this documentation.
 For more details about the first veriosn of OSS-DBS you can refer to [Butenko2019]_.

 ==============
 Installation